 After the grant cycle concluded, EQuIPD’s Principal Investigator and Director of Undergraduate Laboratories at UF Dept. of Materials Science and Engineering, Dr. Nancy Ruzycki, asked Karen Hart to teach a new, computer science-focused summer camp at Booker Middle, which is designed to increase the pipeline of underrepresented students in engineering and computer science by enhancing STEM knowledge and encouraging creativity.

-Hart sought out additional professional development opportunities to assist her students, including a couple of UF online short courses in Artificial Intelligence.
+Hart sought additional professional development opportunities to assist her students, including a couple of UF online short courses in Artificial Intelligence.
 “I believe that high-impact professional development related to the teacher’s content area and professional needs is important.”

 The courses are also helping her to build up the 45 credit hours needed in addition to her master’s degree to be eligible to receive an annual education supplement from the district.
-But her goal is and has always been the same, to positively impact her students.
+But her goal is and has always been the same, to impact her students positively.
 “I think my students have benefited from all the STEM training I’ve received.
 It’s given me more strategies and resources to be a better teacher.”